 Want to join our team?

 Stanford University is the world’s leading research institution and is home to the nation’s premiere athletic conference, the PAC-12.
 Stanford’s commitment to excellence in both academics and athletics is no more visible than within the Stanford University Sports Medicine program, where the two merge seamlessly.
 The foundation of the Sports Medicine program is rooted in layers of educational development, with students, researchers, and professionals across all disciplines perpetually striving to advance their knowledge base and improve the healthcare provided to student athletes.
-This could not be more evident than in the four education based opportunities offered-the Advanced Athletic Training Fellowship, Stanford Clinical Affiliate Rotation, the International Affiliate Clinical Training Program, and the Visiting Healthcare Professional Experience.
+This could not be more evident than in the four education based opportunities offered-the Advanced Post-Graduate Athletic Training Program, Stanford Clinical Affiliate Rotation, and the Visiting Healthcare Professional Experience.

 - To provide superior, hands on orthopedic sports medicine training from some of the most highly regarded clinicians in the United States.

-- To ensure advanced skill development through a committed approach to the finest, most recent medical practice in the field of sports medicine.
+- To ensure advanced skill development through a committed approach to the finest, most recent medical practices in the field of sports medicine.

 For more information, please follow this link.
-If you have any questions, please contact the Fellowship Director, Matt Mills.
+If you have any questions, please contact the Fellowship Director, Tomoo Yamada.
 Applicants must have completed a Master’s degree in athletic training or related field, and be a BOC certified Athletic Trainer (or eligible).

 Clinical Affiliate Rotation

-The International Affiliate Clinical Training Program (IACTP) is a unique opportunity offered by Stanford University Sports Medicine to international undergraduate students.
-It presents a once in a lifetime opportunity to learn from some of most skilled and diverse clinicians in the United States.
 Students completing their studies that require work placement in athletic therapy, physiotherapy, or other related fields are encouraged to apply.
 Students will be asked to provide specific areas of desired experiences, and clinical rotations will be customized accordingly.
 Students will benefit from working alongside physicians, physical therapists, athletic trainers, and sports scientists to allow for a truly multidisciplinary experience.
-Current international affiliates include IT Carlow (Ireland), Bond University Department of Physiotherapy (Australia), Dublin City University (Ireland), and Waseda University (Tokyo, Japan).
-Rotations occur during the Fall, Spring, and Summer terms and must be approved by the Senior Associate Director of Athletic Training.
-For more information regarding the International Clinical Affiliate Training Program or interested in establishing a clinical relationship, please contact Eitan Gelber.

 Visiting Healthcare Professional